 The Wolf of Wall Street: Another recent blockbuster that featured Leonardo DiCaprio, Jonah Hill, and Matthew McConaughey.

-This Martin Scorsese directed film revolves around Jordan Belfort who defrauds wealthy investors after starting his own investment firm.
-Belfort’s firm was called Stratton Oakmount.
+This Martin Scorsese-directed film revolves around Jordan Belfort, who defrauds wealthy investors after starting his investment firm.
+Belfort’s firm was called Stratton Oakmont.
 He used it to pump and dump penny stocks and other fraudulent activities.
 The movie was based on a true story.
 Belfort spent 22 months in prison as a result of the conviction.
-He wrote several memories including the Wolf of Wall Street, which is what the movie is based on.
+He wrote several memories, including The Wolf of Wall Street, which is the basis of the movie.
 It received a Rotten Tomatoes score of 79% and an Audience Score of 83%.

 Boiler Room: We go back further now to a widely forgotten movie that was released back in 2000.
-Boiler Room stars Vin Diesel in a movie about pump and dump schemes.
-The Boiler Room is a term used for a call center that used to make calls for outgoing investment ideas.
+Boiler Room stars Vin Diesel in a movie about pump-and-dump schemes.
+The Boiler Room is a term used for a call center to make calls for outgoing investment ideas.
 Before investing went to the internet, this is how pump and dump schemes were carried out.
 The movie depicted young investors who used the boiler room to lure people into making investments in the stocks they pumped.
-Sounds a lot like what happens in some Twitter accounts these days doesn’t it?
-Anyways, the movie didn’t do too well despite receiving a 66% rating from Rotten Tomatoes and an Audience Score of 78%.
+It sounds a lot like what happens in some Twitter accounts these days.
+The movie didn’t do well despite receiving a 66% rating from Rotten Tomatoes and an Audience Score of 78%.

 Wall Street: This Oliver Stone classic is widely seen as one of the best Wall Street movies ever made.
-The film stars Michael Douglas, Charlie Sheen, and Martin Sheen and depicts a young stockbroker’s entry into the investing world.
-A classic tale of greed and bad decisions, Wall Street remains a popular choice to this day.
+The film stars Michael Douglas, Charlie Sheen, and Martin Sheen, depicting a young stockbroker’s entry into the investing world.
+Wall Street remains a popular choice, a classic tale of greed and bad decisions.
 It also received a sequel called Wall Street: Money Never Sleeps.
 It had an incredible cast but never lived up to the hype of the original.
 Wall Street received a Rotten Tomatoes score of 79% and an Audience Score of 81%.
 The sequel received a score of 55% and an Audience Score of 44%.

 We could be adding another movie to this list soon.
-There are already several movies in production.
-Including one by Netflix, about the GameStop short squeeze.
-While the films will take on the bigger picture battle between retail and Wall Street, it’ll be interesting to see how deep they get into the investing side of things.
+Several movies are in production, including one by Netflix about the GameStop short squeeze.
+While the films will take on the bigger picture battle between retail and Wall Street, seeing how deep they get into the investing side of things will be interesting.
 Enjoy the reviews since you can’t trade Rotten Tomatoes stock.

 So we learned that there’s no Rotten Tomatoes stock.
-It’s not actually a publicly-traded company.
-It’s owned by one though as Comcast acquired the site back in 2016 from Flixster.
-Rotten Tomatoes is the premier television and movie rating site on the internet today.
+It’s not a publicly traded company.
+It’s owned by one, though, as Comcast acquired the site back in 2016 from Flixster.
+Rotten Tomatoes is the premier television and movie rating site today.
 But unfortunately, it doesn’t have many revenue streams or earning potential.

-It’s hard to put an exact number to it, but it is believed that Rotten Tomatoes sees over 30 million unique visitors every month.
+It’s hard to put an exact number to it, but it is believed that Rotten Tomatoes sees over 30 million unique visitors monthly.
 The site is synonymous with the television and movie industry and is the first place many of us go for a movie review.
-Unfortunately, as much as we think Rotten Tomatoes is a great idea, we simply cannot invest in it right now.
+Unfortunately, as much as we think Rotten Tomatoes is a great idea, we cannot currently invest in it.